 International applicants are normally permitted to defer entry to any programme of study for one year only, after which they will be asked to re-apply.

 Recruitment and admissions

-The BA Public Relations Course Team recognise applicants come from a broad spectrum of backgrounds from across the world.
-The course in the main attracts students who apply direct from A level or other equivalent qualifications but it also welcomes students from Foundation Diploma in Art and Design and other related art courses as well as mature students who may have worked in industry.
+The BA (Hons) Public Relations course team recognise applicants come from a broad spectrum of backgrounds from across the world.
+The course attracts students who apply directly from A Level or equivalent qualifications but it also welcomes students from Foundation Diploma in Art and Design and other related art courses as well as mature students who may have worked in industry.

 Entry requirements (Home/International/EU)

 The standard minimum entry requirements for this course are:

 80 new UCAS tariff points (200 old UCAS tariff points) gained at GCE Advanced (A) Level or equivalent.
 (A Level subjects studied may include: English; History; Media; Business; Art and Design, or other subjects within Social Sciences).
 Ideally your A levels will be achieved at Grade C or above.